EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-temperature stress for gpp_potential based on TEM
+Temperature effect on GPP based on the TEM model.

 **Parameters**
 - **Fields**